IshaNagar1/IshaNagar1.github.io/_posts/2026-06-15-sixth-post.md

 You are the one who has to live with the devices, so your comfort, your lifestyle, and your voice are what guide this entire process.

-### Looking Ahead
+## Looking Ahead ##
-Next time, we are going to pause the technical checklist and talk about the giant elephant in the room: **the financial shock and the info-dump**.
+Next time, we are going to pause the technical checklist and talk about the giant elephant in the room: __the financial shock and the info-dump.__

 When a provider drops a massive wall of medical jargon alongside a price tag that can reach $5,000+ out-of-pocket, it is easy to freeze.
 We will look at what drives these costs, how to navigate the provider's point of view, and how to choose the right option for your budget.